MaksimDzhangirov/backendBankExample/docs/part37-eng.md

 ```

 If error is not `nil`, then it means the refresh token is invalid
 or expired.
-In that case, we simply return an unauthorized status
+In that case, we simply return an `Unauthorized` status
 code to the client.
 Otherwise, we will find the session in the
 database by calling `server.store.GetSession` and pass in the
 refresh token's ID as session ID.